Palmer-Group-DSM/CodeKatas/Katas/StringCalculatorKata.md

 | "//;\n1;2"   | 3      |
 | "//#\n4#2#3" | 9      |

-**Note:** delimiter specification is optional, thus your previous tests should all pass without modification after implementing this feature
+**Note:** delimiter specification is optional, thus your previous tests should all pass (without modification) after implementing this feature.

 ### Feature: Support error handling for negative numbers